 It’s sensible to have a paper map in case GPS batteries die.

-Newtopo produces the most useful map of the North-west and southern circuits at a scale of 1:65,000 which is available for $20 from major DoC offices and some outdoor stores, Macpac keep them, or consult this less than comprehensive list of retail outlets at newtopo.co.nz/where-to-buy.html.
+Newtopo, newtopo.co.nz, produces the most useful map of the North West and Southern Circuits at a scale of 1:65,000 that is available for $20 from major DoC offices and some outdoor stores, Macpac keep them, or consult the list of retail outlets at newtopo.co.nz/where-to-buy.html.

 Land Information New Zealand, LINZ, Topo50 maps, both digital and paper: CH08 Codfish Island (Whenuahou), CH09 Mount Anglem/Hananui, CJ08 Doughboy Bay, CJ09 Mount Allen, and maybe the little bit of Oban which is found on CJ10 Port Adventure.

 Download free digital versions from LINZ Mapchooser, or buy the real thing, ie, on old fashioned paper, at DOC offices, outdoor shops and bookshops where maps sold.
 There’s a nationwide list at LINZ “Map Retailers”: https://www.linz.govt.nz/land/maps/search-map-retailers.

 Need a custom map for your GPS device, download a more compact .klm format file from topomap.co.nz for free, although if you download a few maps consider a small donation, there’s considerable work gone into getting that info onto the internet and we should support these useful resources.